What is yuzu?

 - Alternatively, pour the mixture into a strong plastic container and put in the freezer.
 After 1 hour 30 minutes it should have frozen round the edges.
 Take it out and beat vigorously with a fork, electric whisk or in a food processor until you have a uniformly textured mixture.
 Return it to the freezer and repeat at least twice more every 1 hour 30 minutes, then freeze for at least another hour.

-To make the crystallised lime peel
+Method to make the crystallised lime peel

 - Use a sharp knife to cut the peel away from the rind.
 Slice into small squares, around 1cm by 1cm.